Your newsfeed says, "I just saved $600 on my car insurance," and "15 minutes can save 15%".

 What's a good price?

 Shopping for insurance can be complicated and confusing.
-Rates for car insurance depend on things like the cost of your car, your location, driving record, credit history, years of driving experience, and annual mileage.
+Rates for car insurance can depend on things like the cost of your car, your location, your driving record, credit history, years of driving experience, and annual mileage.
 With all of these variances, it's almost impossible to standardize pricing.